Empress Of The Seas deck plans

 Deck layouts, review of facilities, activities, amenities

-Empress Of The Seas deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).
+Empress Of The Seas deck plan review at CruiseMapper provides newest cruise deck plans (2021-2022-2023 valid floor layouts of the vessel) extracted from the officially issued by Cordelia Cruises India (Small Cruise Lines) deckplan pdf (printable version).

 Each of the Empress Of The Seas cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Empress Of The Seas staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Empress of the Seas (built 1990 as “Nordic Empress”, last refurbished in 2016) is the fleet’s smallest vessel, and also one of the two oldest Royal Caribbean cruise ships – together with Majesty of the Seas (launched 1992).
-Between 2008 and 2016, this ship (under the name MS Empress, commonly known as “Pullmantur Empress”) was in the fleet of Pullmantur Cruises – a Royal Caribbean brand based in Spain.
+MS Empress of the Seas (1990-built as “Nordic Empress”, last refurbished in 2016 by RCI, last refurbishment in 2021) was the fleet’s smallest vessel, and also one of the two oldest RCI-Royal Caribbean cruise ships - together with Majesty of the Seas (1992-built).

-Empress of the Seas cruise ship deck plan has a total of 796 staterooms for 1592 passengers (max capacity is 1910 guests), served by 670 crew and staff.
-The ship has 9 passenger accessible decks, 5 lounges and bars, 2 swimming pools, 2 jacuzzies, 6 elevators.
+Empress of the Seas cruise ship deck plan shows a total of 796 staterooms for 1592 passengers (max capacity is 1910) served by 670 crew-staff.
+The boat has 11 decks (9 passenger-accessible, 5 with cabins), 5 lounges and bars, 2 swimming pools, 2 outdoor Jacuzzis (whirlpool hot tubs), 6 elevators.

-Empress Of The Seas deck plans are property of Royal Caribbean.
+Empress Of The Seas deck plans are property of Cordelia Cruises India (Small Cruise Lines).
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.